Chevron B17 car-by-car histories

 Driven by: Chris Skeaping and Eddie Irvine.
 First race: Castle Combe, 9 May 1970.
 Total of 37 recorded races.

 New to Ken Sedgley and raced in British F3 and libre racing in 1970, using Holbay engines.
 Retained for 1971 and converted to the new 1600cc F3, again with Holbay engines, but rarely seen.
 Sold to John Finch (Chesterfield) in July 1971 and used in F3 for the rest of the season.
 Updated to B17c specification and retained by Finch for 1972, now sharing with Graham Lynch, but did not actually race very often.
 Converted to Formula Atlantic specification for 1973 but used with more success in Formule Libre.
-Reappeared in 1975 when raced by Alan Thomson in Scottish and northern English hillclimbs, winning the Scottish hillclimb championship in 1976.
-To Russell Paterson for 1977 but wrecked.
+Sold to Alan Thomson (Edinburgh, Scotland) in early 1974, still with its Holbay twin cam engine, and used in Scottish and northern English sprints and hillclimbs, winning the Scottish Hillclimb championship in 1975 and 1976.
+It was then sold to Russell Paterson (Glasgow, Scotland) for hillclimbs and sprints in Scotland in 1977 and then in libre races at Croft and Ingliston in 1978.
+It is reported to have been wrecked at some point.
 Later via dealer Bobby Howlings (Alderley Edge, Cheshire) to "M Wakefield-Brand" in 1978, then to David Pullen (Guildford, Surrey) in 1991.
 Raced by Pullen in HSCC Classic Racing Car Championship events in 2004.
-Driven by Alexander Sims for an Autosport test in February 2011.
-The "ex-Pullen" B17 acquired via John Pearson by Jim Blockley (Stroud, Gloucestershire) in 2015.
-Raced by Blockley at the Croft Nostalgia Festival in August 2016.
+The car was made available by Pullen for a test by Alexander Sims in Autosport in February 2011.
+Later owner Jonathan Sharp reports that Pullen "sold the car to a lady for somebody to drive it at which time it was in a very poor state".
+Its next owner was John Pearson who "did one race at Brands Hatch before deciding single seaters weren't for him", and he sold it to Jim Blockley (Stroud, Gloucestershire) in 2015.
+Raced by Blockley in HSCC racing until sold by him to Jonathan Sharp (Alderley Edge, Cheshire) in September 2021 to use in the HSCC Historic F3 series plus selected events in Europe.

-Driven by: Ken Sedgley, John Finch, Alan Thomson and Russell Paterson.
+Driven by: Ken Sedgley, John Finch, Graham Lynch, Alan Thomson and Russell Paterson.
 First race: Brands Hatch, 2 Aug 1970.
-Total of 29 recorded races.
+Total of 48 recorded races.

 New to Carlo Scarambone (Italy) and raced in Italian F3 in 1971, initially with a Novamotor Ford twin cam and later using an Alfa Romeo engine.
 Retained for 1972 but Scarambone was rarely able to qualify for race finals that season.
 Subsequent history unknown.